 What if I Have Accommodations at My Job?

 If you have accommodations at your job but can’t reach a 100% VA disability rating, you definitely want to consider applying for TDIU benefits.
 In other words, if you have trouble doing your job duties because of your service-connected disabilities, VA unemployability benefits were made for you.

 Accommodations are needed when you have restrictions on your work.
 If you can’t sit or stand too long so you have to take more breaks than anyone else, that’s accommodation.
 You might not want the special treatment like that, but finding an employer that honors veterans enough to make accommodations is a big deal.

 Missing work because of depression and not getting fired, needing extra breaks during the workday, or not being able to work with angry customers are all times where accommodations come up.
 If an employer cuts you some slack more than anyone else, you’re working with accommodations.

 The VA will consider many different restrictions as accommodations for VA disability benefits.
 It can help your claim to gather up statements from your current and former employers stating how your disabilities prevented you from doing the duties your job required.

 Even if you ended up getting fired, you can work with us and we’ll talk to your former employer (with your permission of course).
 If we can get a letter from him or her that talks about how much trouble you had at your job, we’ll make that an important part of your claim.
 Lay statements like this are sometimes the best evidence, depending on the disability.

 What if I was denied my 100% VA Disability rating?

-If you were denied a 100% VA Disability rating, you might want to consider talking to a Veterans Disability Benefits lawyer.
+If you were denied a 100% VA disability rating, you might want to consider talking to a veterans disability benefits lawyer.
 It won’t cost you anything to ask questions and learn what your legal options are.
-Woods & Woods never charges for initial claim evaluations.
-There is only a fee if you hire us and we win your appeal.
+We are happy to go through our complete list of questions we use to find the best plan of attack for your disability application or appeal.